Iso (American football)

-An Iso, short for isolation and also known as a Halfback Lead, is a simple run play in American Football which is designed to isolate the fullback on a lead block with a linebacker, giving the halfback an easy 5 yards.
-Meanwhile, the other linebackers are blocked on combo blocks from the offensive line.
+An iso, short for isolation and also known as a halfback lead, is a simple run play in American football which is designed to isolate the fullback on a lead block with a linebacker, giving the halfback an easy 5 yards.
+Meanwhile, the other linebackers are blocked with zone blocks from the offensive line.
 It is one of the most commonly run concepts in football, and is useful in most situations.

 Types/variants

 Iso plays are almost always run out of I formations due to the fact that they require a fullback, however, coaches have developed many ways to run them.

 Quarterback Iso

 The quarterback iso is a recently developed variant of the iso that is run out of shotgun and pistol formations.
 Often seen at the youth and high school levels of football, it takes advantage of mobile quarterbacks and uses the halfback as the lead blocker rather than a fullback.
 It is successful against defenses that put a limited number of players in the box.